GSA-TTS/FAC-transition-site/src/status/findings.md

 # FAC findings updates

-Because the FAC search is currently limited to UEI-only, we'll be providing a daily export of new submissions with findings.
+While users transition to our updated Search interface, we'll be providing a daily export of new submissions with findings.
 These workbooks will provide a summary of audits with findings submitted each day. **Audits without findings aren't included.**

 We'll continue to upload these exports daily until April 16, 2024.